HOLIDAY SEASON: Save up to 50% and get up to $90 BTC on the best deals of the year

 Fund recovery can be challenging in multisig wallets.
 Since the wallet is tied to many private keys, users must import multiple recovery phrases from different devices.
 Recovery can be complex if one key holder loses access or becomes unresponsive.

-While using a multisig wallet with a hardware wallet has historically been challenging, Ledger has now successfully integrated multisig capabilities.
+While using a multisig wallet with a hardware wallet, also known as signer, has historically been challenging, Ledger signers™ have now successfully integrated multisig capabilities.

 For Bitcoin, you can create a multisig wallet using Ledger and Unchained.
 Here’s how you can do just that step-by-step: